hippoghost/Global_homicides/README.md

 It is composed of 270 rows and 24 columns.

     Region - large geographic area that can contain multiple countries.
-Subregion - smaller geographic area within a region that can contain multiple countries or parts of a country. country - self-governing geographic area with distinct borders and a unique government. source - year2000-year2020- absolute homicides number per year Dataset "intentional homicides rates":
+    Subregion - smaller geographic area within a region that can contain multiple countries or parts of a country. country - self-governing geographic area with distinct borders and a unique government. source -
+    year2000-year2020- absolute homicides number per year

 It is composed of 270 rows and 24 columns.

     Region - large geographic area that can contain multiple countries.
-Subregion - smaller geographic area within a region that can contain multiple countries or parts of a country. country - self-governing geographic area with distinct borders and a unique government. source - year2000-year2020- absolute homicides number per year
+    Subregion - smaller geographic area within a region that can contain multiple countries or parts of a country. country - self-governing geographic area with distinct borders and a unique government. source -
+    year2000-year2020- absolute homicides number per year